Prince Royce: 2021-present: Classic Tour and Llamada Perdida

 On February 9, 2023, he released "Le Doy 20 Mil" with Dominican rapper El Alfa.
 It peaked at number 20 on the Billboard Latin Rhythm Airplay chart.
 It also peaked at number 2 on the Monitor Latino Dominican Republic Urban and General charts.
 The following month Prince Royce was introduced as a new coach for The Voice Chile, season 4.
 On April 20, 2023, he released "Me EnRD".
 The song was released at 6pm of that day.
 A few hours later, he performed the song live at the 8th Annual Latin American Music Awards of 2023.
 On the Billboard charts, it peaked at number 4 on the Latin Airplay chart and at number 1 on the Tropical Airplay charts.
 On Monitor Latino Dominican Republic Dominican Republic charts, it peaked at number 6 on the General chart and at number 1 on the Bachata chart.

 On January 16, 2024, he announced the title and released date of his seventh studio album.
 It is titled Llamada Perdida.
 One hour later, he released the album's seventh and main single "Cosas de la Peda" with Mexican singer-songwriter Gabito Ballesteros.
 It peaked at number 1 on the Billboard Tropical Airplay charts.
 On February 15, 2024, one day before the album's release, he released the music video for the song "Morfina" featuring Chilean-American singer-songwriter Paloma Mami.
 The album was released the next day.
 It features collaborations with Ala Jaza, María Becerra, A Boogie wit da Hoodie, Luis Miguel del Amargue, Gabito Ballesteros, Paloma Mami, Lenny Tavárez, Nicky Jam, Jay Wheeler, and El Alfa.
 Three weeks later, Royce, along with Mexican singer Carlos Rivera, released the single Calumnia on March 7, 2024.

+2025–present: ETERNO and Better Late Than Never

+On May 16, 2025, Royce released a cover album titled ETERNO.
+The album featured 13 songs from some of American music's biggest artists from the 20th century in Spanglish bachata cover songs.

+On November 28, 2025, Royce released the surprise collaborative album Better Late Than Never with Romeo Santos.
+The next month, the Mejor Tarde Que Nunca Tour was announced for 2026.